MODERATE RISK

 Security deposit laws

-California security deposit laws are governed by the California Civil Code (§§1950.5, §§1940.5 and Assembly Bill 12).
+California security deposit laws are governed by the California Civil Code (Section 1950.5).
 These laws provide clear guidelines on how landlords must handle security deposits, ensuring both landlords and tenants are aware of their rights and responsibilities under California law.
 Please note that rules and regulations may vary by municipality.

 Collecting & Holding